-In previous lessons we have picked up clues as to what makes up the consistency of a script.
-We learned the anatomy of the letterforms, and how they relate to each other.
+In previous Arabic calligraphy beginner lessons, we've picked up clues as to what makes up the consistency of a script.
+We learned the anatomy of the letterforms and how they relate to each other.
 We also learned how to proportion and space a script harmoniously and in a way that respects the hierarchy of letters.
 Now we're going to use all this to design a script.

 The Interrelationship of Letters as a Design Basis